Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

 Now there is this song.

-The face of this man is serious.
+This man’s face is serious.

 When he speaks, a religious silence listens to him.

-He suffers this man, he is tired.
+He is suffering this man, he is tired.

 Does he expect us to understand ?